 The advantages of the lead screws are:

 - Many lead screws are self-locked, meaning the linear motion can not be converted into rational motion.
-Sometimes this is a required feature for transmission.
+Sometimes self-locking is required in its application.

 - The lead screws are simpler in structure, more compact in size, and lower in costs.